-- ✓ Continued to deploy CERT (Community Emergency Response Team) whenever necessary. - ✓ Maintaiedn up-to-date and innovative equipment. - ✓ Current department and village information can be found on the Village website, Facebook, and Nixle. - ✓ Effectively used Nixle 360 to alert residents to emergency information. - ✓ Joined the Neighbors App by Ring to engage with the community in crime prevention & investigation efforts. - ✓ Implemented online Citizen Reporting, Vacation Watch requests, and Business and Residential Keyholder entry for the public. - ✓ Continued to host numerous North East Multi-Regional Training and Illinois Law Enforcement Training and Standards Board Executive Institute courses which our personnel attended.
+- ✓ Continued to deploy CERT (Community Emergency Response Team) whenever necessary. - ✓ Maintained up-to-date and innovative equipment. - ✓ Current department and village information can be found on the Village website, Facebook, and Nixle. - ✓ Effectively used Nixle 360 to alert residents to emergency information. - ✓ Joined the Neighbors App by Ring to engage with the community in crime prevention & investigation efforts. - ✓ Implemented online Citizen Reporting, Vacation Watch requests, and Business and Residential Keyholder entry for the public. - ✓ Continued to host numerous North East Multi-Regional Training and Illinois Law Enforcement Training and Standards Board Executive Institute courses which our personnel attended.
 This helped us maintain an efficient training line item and provided our officers with up to date information. - ✓ Continued prosecuting DUI arrests using a local prosecution system. - ✓ Continued to refine our administrative adjudication system. - ✓ Completed federally mandated training for officers. - ✓ Appointed an additional officer to expand the department to thirty total officers.
-This officer was deployed overseas by the National Guard so his training is on hold.